skyzh/mini-lsm/mini-lsm-book/src/week1-03-block.md

 src/block/iterator.rs
 ```

-Now that we have an encoded block, we will need to implement the `StorageIterator` interface, so that the user can lookup/scan keys in the block.
+Now that we have an encoded block, we will need to implement the `BlockIterator` interface, so that the user can lookup/scan keys in the block.

 `BlockIterator` can be created with an `Arc<Block>`.
 If `create_and_seek_to_first` is called, it will be positioned at the first key in the block.
 If `create_and_seek_to_key` is called, the iterator will be positioned at the first key that is `>=` the provided key.
 For example, if `1, 3, 5` is in a block.